 - It is less risky compared to moving outright to a regional area, as you keep a property in the city and remain ‘in the market’.

 - Access to infrastructure.
-The greatest appeal of this decision is that you maintain access to what you love without being locked into the city.
+The greatest appeal of county life is that you maintain access to what you love without being locked into the city.
 Look for properties that remain accessible to the city and that have large enough populations to drive future growth and infrastructure, rather than something too remote.
 If you do look at remote properties, be sure that is what you really want, and that you can afford the lower capital growth that may be associated with a remote investment.

 - What will your needs be in the near-future?
 One of the biggest considerations to make for those looking to live regionally is whether they will have access to health care when they need it.
 A great benefit to this living arrangement is that you can access healthcare in the city and have a home to live in, or even a home to finally reside in once you get to an age where healthcare and an easily-manageable property are key concerns.